Twitch Streamer ‘Dr. Disrespect’ Has Shots Fired At House And Car

 “I’ve got to end the broadcast right now, someone shot at our house,” he said to viewers.
 “Broke the f***ing upstairs window.
 This is the second shot, someone shot yesterday, at our f***ing house…”

 As mentioned above, this isn’t the first time Dr. Disrespect has encountered issues.
 Comic Book reported that his home has been shot at before, which resulted in one of his car windows being shattered.
-Police later confirmed this story, and said they were looking into the issue.
+Police later confirmed this story and said they were looking into the issue.

 Guy Beahm, also known as Doc, took to Twitter after the incident to let fans know he and his family were safe.
 Police later announced that the house had been shot at with a BB gun, not an actual firearm.